 The LTTE was the most solidly nationalistic Tamil resistance organization.
 Furthermore, because of its policies, constructive Tamil Nationalist platform, and desire for national self-determination, the LTTE was supported by major sections of the Tamil community.
 It even established a de facto state in the areas under its control, called Tamil Eelam

-such as courts, a police force, a human rights organization, and a humanitarian assistance board. a health board, and an education board.
+, and had managed a government in these areas, providing state functionssuch as courts, a police force, a human rights organization, and a humanitarian assistance board. a health board, and an education board.
 In addition, it ran a bank (Bank of Tamil Eelam), a radio station (Voice of Tigers) and a television station (National Television of Tamil Eelam).

 Tamil Eelam Police Force